Cobourg: History

-The land which present-day Cobourg occupies was previously inhabited by Mississauga (Anishinaabe-speaking) peoples.
+The land which present-day Cobourg occupies was previously inhabited by Mississauga (Anishinaabemowin-speaking) peoples.
 The settlements that make up today's Cobourg were founded by United Empire Loyalists in 1798 within Northumberland County, Home District, Province of Upper Canada.
 Some of the founding fathers and early settlers were Eliud Nickerson, Joseph Ash, Zacheus Burnham and Asa Allworth Burnham.
 The Town was originally a group of smaller villages such as Amherst and Hardscrabble, which were later named Hamilton.
 In 1808 it became the district town for the Newcastle District.
-It was renamed Cobourg in 1818, in recognition of the marriage of Princess Charlotte Augusta of Wales to Prince Leopold of Saxe-Coburg-Saalfeld (later Saxe-Coburg and Gotha, who would later become King of Belgium).
+It was renamed Cobourg in 1819, in recognition of the marriage of Princess Charlotte Augusta of Wales to Prince Leopold of Saxe-Coburg-Saalfeld (later Saxe-Coburg and Gotha, who would later become King of Belgium).

-By the 1830s, Cobourg had become a regional centre, much due to its fine harbour on Lake Ontario.
+By the 1830s, Cobourg had become a regional centre, mostly due to its fine harbour on Lake Ontario.
 In 1835 the Upper Canada Academy was established in Cobourg by Egerton Ryerson and the Wesleyan Conference of Bishops.
 On 1 July 1837, Cobourg was officially incorporated as a town.
 In 1841 the Upper Canada Academy's name was changed to Victoria College.
 In 1842 Victoria College was granted powers to confer degrees.
 Victoria College remained in Cobourg until 1892, when it was moved to Toronto and federated with the University of Toronto.
 In 1842, John Strachan founded the Diocesan Theological Institute in Cobourg, an Anglican seminary that became integrated into the University of Trinity College in Toronto in 1852.

-The Railway to Rice Lake
+Railway to Rice Lake

 The timber and other resources of Cobourg's large hinterland were identified as the key to its prosperity, and if they could be brought to the harbour, Lake Ontario opened up a large and prosperous market.
 Peterborough to the north, founded in 1825 by Peter Robinson, had become the principal source area, and in the 1830s the waterways were still the prime method of bulk transport.
 Rice Lake and the Otonabee River were brought into use when James Gray Bethune established a steamer running across the lake and up the Otonabee which was navigable through to Peterborough.
 This meant goods and passengers could be brought at least to the south shore of Rice Lake.
 The remaining 8 miles of rough tracks was viable for passengers and light goods, but no use for the valuable timber and mine products.
 By 1835, only 10 years after the first steam railway in the world, there was active discussion about building a railway up to what later became Harwood.
 However, the townspeople invested instead in a plank road, using 300,000 feet of 3-inch wooden planks, allowing horse-drawn vehicles to haul heavy goods.
 By 1850 the plank road was breaking up, and was impassible in wet conditions, so the railway scheme was revived.